Problems overview

 Churn ownership

 Churn ownership is the problem of knowing who is responsible for reviewing churn signals and making decisions.
-Many teams agree churn matters while leaving accountability diffuse.
+The risk is agreeing that churn matters while leaving accountability diffuse.

 Specialized churn problems